Lake Palomas: Inflow

 The Río Casas Grandes, Río del Carmen, Mimbres River or Río Santa María either drained into Lake Palomas or had part of their course submerged by it.
-Part of the water entering into Lake Palomas seeped into the ground, nourishing aquifers in the Paso del Norte region.

 The catchment of Lake Palomas covered about 60000 km2, and was fully developed by about 200,000 years ago.

 Shorelines

 Three different shorelines of Lake Palomas are known.
 These are the 4100 ft La Mota, the 4070 ft Guzmán and the Las Muertos at 4030 ft.
 The La Mota shorelines are noticeable on the northeastern side of the lake between Columbus, New Mexico, and Villa Ahumada, Chihuahua, where they are over 110 mi.
 On the western side conversely, they are buried beneath alluvial deposits and thus difficult to recognize.

 Lower shorelines are also found, though they are less well developed.
 These include the 4010 ft El Sancho, the 4056 ft Santa Maria shoreline and a mid-Holocene 1190 m shoreline.
 Three shorelines of Holocene age are found at 1225 m, 1200 m and 1175 m elevation, they correspond to the early Holocene, middle Holocene and the Little Ice Age, respectively.

-Shoreline features include beach ridges, spits and wavecut platforms.
+Shoreline features include beach ridges, river deltas, spits and wavecut platforms.
 After the shrinkage of Lake Palomas and its successor lakes, wind erosion has occurred on the shoreline deposits.
 The eroded particles formed the Samalayuca Dune Fields upon deposition.